 Signs of Non-Hodgkin Lymphoma

 The signs of non-Hodgkin lymphoma vary from person to person depending on the type of lymphoma and where a tumor is in the body.
 Some people may feel stomach pain, have constipation, and be less hungry than usual.
-Others may have trouble breathing, a hard time swallowing, and cough, wheeze or feel chest pain.
+Others may have trouble breathing, have a hard time swallowing, cough or wheeze, or feel chest pain.

 Other signs of lymphoma may include:

 - lots of infections

 For many people with lymphoma, the first sign is swollen lymph nodes.
 They're usually in the neck, armpits, and groin.
 But swollen lymph nodes do not usually mean someone has cancer.
 Most of the time, swollen lymph nodes are a sign of an infection or other common illness.